Riding Mower Deck Leveling: How to Get an Even Cut Every Time

 Step 5: Measure Front-to-Back Blade Position

 Rotate the blade to point forward and backward (12 o’clock and 6 o’clock).
 Measure from the ground to the front tip of the blade, then to the rear tip.
 The front should be 1/4 inch lower than the rear.
 If it’s level or rear-low, the deck pitch needs adjustment.
+Use the same blade tip for both measurements if possible, since some blades are slightly worn or bent at one end.

 Step 6: Adjust Front-to-Back Pitch

-Deck pitch is adjusted via the front suspension link — usually a link rod with a hex adjustment point at the front of the deck.
+Deck pitch is adjusted via the front suspension link β€” usually a link rod with a hex adjustment point at the front of the deck.
 Lengthening this link lowers the front of the deck.
 Shortening it raises the front.
 Make small adjustments (1/4 turn at a time) and remeasure after each adjustment until the front sits 1/4 inch below the rear blade tip measurement.

 Verifying Your Deck Level